Take a look at the picture below.

-And to be clear, there is nothing wrong with admitting that 1000 calories is too much for me.
+To be clear, there is nothing wrong with admitting that 1000 calories are too much for me.

-If that’s the case, then feel free to:
+If that’s the case, then follow these steps.

-And the rest on days you eat as normal.
+For the rest of the days, you eat as normal.

-This will help you work on your hunger and stress tolerance.
+This may help you work on your hunger and stress tolerance.

 To learn more on how to do intermittent fasting for 5 days a week, check out my guide.